-Off-campus learners have the flexibility and choice over what, when, where and how they learn.
+As an off-campus learner, you have the flexibility and choice over where, when and how you learn.

-Capable NZ is a school within Otago Polytechnic and provides a world-leading service designed specifically for people who have gained significant learning, knowledge and skills from their work experience (paid or unpaid).
-We provide individualised support for people who are seeking a qualification through two unique pathways.
-The first option is an Independent Learning Pathway (ILP) blending an assessment of prior learning with an exploration of new knowledge and understanding to develop a professional Practice Framework.
-The other option is for those undertaking one of our work-based learning (WBL) qualifications.
+Capable NZ provides an alternative way to gain an NZQA-recognised tertiary qualification.
+It is a world-leading service that aligns your experience and knowledge with the outcomes of tertiary programmes.
+We provide two unique pathways to people who are seeking a qualification to validate what they know and what they can do.
+The first option is an Independent Learning Pathway (ILP), which blends an assessment of your prior learning with an exploration of new knowledge and understanding to develop a Professional Practice Framework.
+The other option is work-based learning (WBL) through one of our work-based qualifications.

 Independent Learning Pathways (ILP)